 Timing Your Trip – Late February into May

-Henkel typically starts fishing the lowest part of the Willamette in late February.
+Fishing guide Marvin Henkel Jr. typically starts fishing the lowest part of the Willamette in late February.
 The spring chinook fishing here often holds up well in this part of the river until the middle of May, although Henkel often switches to sturgeon fishing before then.

 Fishing slows in for chinook when the Willamette gets too muddy, following heavy precipitation up in the valley.